 After completing this unit, you’ll be able to:

 - List the main sections of the Pardot dashboard.

 Now that you’ve got an idea of what Pardot is and that it’s the right tool for your company or group, it’s time to get into the fun stuff.
 We’re going to take a look around Pardot and show you where to find all the tools you’ll fall in love with.
 In this unit, we assume you are a Pardot administrator as well as an end user.

 Introducing the Pardot Dashboard

 The Pardot dashboard is the first thing you’ll see after you log into Pardot.
 It’s your home base, your command central.
 It gives you a macro view of your account notifications and active prospect records.
 It also gives easy access to other data that we’ll talk about next.

-Your Navigation bar (1) contains eight main menu items: Prospects, Campaigns, Automations, Pardot Email, Content, Pardot Reports, Reports, and access to the Admin interface through the Pardot Settings.
+Your Navigation bar (1) contains eight main menu items by default: Prospects, Campaigns, Automations, Pardot Email, Content, Pardot Reports, Reports, and access to the Admin interface through the Pardot Settings.
 Because this is a Lightning app, you’re able to customize the tabs users see across the top, making other important Salesforce objects or favorited items easily accessible.